Media Queries and Breakpoints

 Breakpoint ranges

-Application in DNB do actually break only twice (small and medium).
-But have a HTML body max-width of large.
+Applications in DNB actually break only twice (small and medium), but have an HTML body max-width of large.

 Note: if you've set custom sass breakpoints using $breakpoints or $breakpoint-offset, the sass mixins will be different.

-So when dealing with naming of breakpoint ranges (between breakpoints), we actually use the term "large" when a media query exceeds medium:
+So when dealing with the naming of breakpoint ranges (between breakpoints), we use the term "large" when a media query exceeds medium:

 Here is how ranges breaks down in pixels: